slz2003/RFCScope-/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Clarify in the design whether these tag configurations were intentionally omitted or add the missing augmentations in a future revision.

-**Severity:** Low
-  *Basis:* This omission does not currently affect operational behavior but creates ambiguity regarding the full intended scope of administrative tag support.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- Scope Expert: ResidualUncertainties

 ---